 The number of resistance measurements made per data sample output (averaged), is user selectable.
-The resistance test voltage polarity is selectable.
+The measured resistance is automatically averaged across both polarities, however the test voltage polarity is selectable.
 When measuring current, both polarities can also be accommodated by this selection.